gooderfreed/arena_c/README.md

 *   **Advanced Allocation Strategies:**
     *   **General-Purpose Allocation:** An efficient free-list allocator with O(log n) performance using an LLRB-Tree and block merging to combat fragmentation.
     *   **Bump Sub-allocation:** Create zero-overhead bump allocators from any block for extremely fast, sequential allocations of small objects.
+Includes support for **guaranteed memory alignment** via `bump_alloc_aligned`, critical for SIMD or strict architectures.
     *   **Optimized Tail Allocation:** Most allocations at the end of the arena are O(1).

 *   **Memory Correctness & Efficiency:**